miohtama/opsec/source/team/index.rst

 Two-factor authentication on critical services
 ==============================================================

-**Administrating infrastructure services requires two-factor authentication?** Yes / No
+**Infrastructure services requires two-factor authentication?** Yes / No

-The team relies on third party services for infrastructure: hosting, domain name, certificates, email, SMS, attack mitigation proxies, etc. If these services provide a two-factor authentication this option is used.
-This adds additional layer of security if the infrastructure provider becomes a target of attack and the master password can be reset e.g. through phishing.
+If infrastructure services provide a two-factor authentication this option is used.

-Applies for: Everyone
+Internet services often rely on third party services for infrastructure.
+The infrastructure services could include

+* Server hosting

+* Domain name services

+* Certificates

+* Transactional email

+* SMS

+* Proxy and CDN services, etc.

+Two-factor authentication provides additional layer of security against cases where the passwords of the team members get compromised.
+It also gives protection against social engineering and password reset attacks which the attacker may try against the infrastructure service accounts.